peter-fm/snapbase/cli/README.md

 This creates a `.snapbase/` directory in your current folder to store snapshots and configuration.

+**⚠️ New in this version**: Single-source queries now require the `--source` parameter.
+Queries without `--source` are treated as workspace-wide cross-source queries.

 ### 2. Create your first snapshot

 ```bash